Genesis, Noah and the Flood

 The flat bathymetry of the Persian Gulf suggesting major flood events some thousands of years ago.

-The flat bathymetry of the Persian Gulf suggesting major flood events some thousands of years ago.
+Figure 17: The flat bathymetry of the Persian Gulf suggesting major flood events some thousands of years ago.
 The white area was flooded about 14’000 years ago and is at 80 meters below the actual sea level.
 The other levels indicate 60, 40 and 20 meter below actual sea level (source: Persian Gulf Once Dry, Green, and Inhabited by Humans).

 These different waves of Semitic peoples breaking on the plain of the two rivers, like the tidal waves during the floods after 4000 BC, constitute the continuation of the judgment phase concerning the Sumerians.
 It must have been survived by the third Noah, since according to Genesis it took place around 2513 BC, a date that corresponds with the first submission of Sumer to Eannatum around 2500, and the first Semitic invasion in 2340.
 This is why we have to correlate the survival of the third Noah with the ascension of the Semitic culture.
 His survival constitutes the revival phase and the Semitic ascension the beginning phase of the next cycle, centered around the patriarch Abraham.